-- 1. Write to the Registrar of Calvin College, declaring their intention of seeking admission and requesting the necessary application blanks. - 2.
-Immediately make arrangements to take the Scholastic Aptitude Test of the College Entrance Examination Board and return all blanks, properly filled in, to the College as soon as possible.
-This includes official transcripts of all high school or college preparatory records and such credits as were earned on the college or university level.
-Upon receipt of acceptance for admission from the Registrar of the College, they should immediately make application with the American Consul in the area of their residence for passport and visa.
+- 1. Write to the Registrar of Calvin College, declaring their intention of seeking admission, and requesting the necessary application blanks. - 2.
+Immediately make arrangements to take the Scholastic Aptitude Test of the College Entrance Examination Board.
+All freshmen must submit their scores on the Scholastic Aptitude Test.
+However, students who qualify for Senior Matriculation or who transfer from another college or university, having earned at least one semester of credit, are not required to take the Scholastic Aptitude Test. - 3.
+Return all blanks, properly filled in, to the College as soon as possible.
+This includes official transcripts of all high school or college preparatory records and such credits as were earned on the college or university level. - 4.
+Upon receipt of acceptance for admission from the Registrar of the College, they should immediately make application with the American Consul in the area of their residence, for passport and visa.
 As soon as the applicant is accepted for admission, the College will send him an I-20 Form.